|What you "don't need" on your Great Loop Boat

 2. Clothes washer - you don't have enough space, electric or water for this either.

 3. Clothes dryer - you simply don't need it.

 Most every single Marina along the way has in house Laundry for transient boaters.

-4. Ice Maker - don't need it.
-Ice is available almost everywhere.
+4. Ice Maker - don't need it, but would be nice.